magnusja/libaums/README.md

 ```

 For examples on how to use the library, please have a look at the main activity in the sample application.

+#### Hints

+1. When copying a file always set the length via `UsbFile.setLength(long)` first.
+Otherwise the ClusterChain has to be increased for every call to write.
+This is very inefficent.
+2. Always use 4096 bytes as buffer size, because this alignes with the block sizes drives are using.
+Everything else is also most likeley a decrease in performance.